Last updated on May 19th, 2024 at 01:50 pm

 • The only reason people would waive the inspection is if you love the home and there are multiple offers on the home.

-Nonetheless, is it a smart or perilous decision?
+Regardless, is it a wise or foolish choice?

 We will provide an in-depth analysis of both sides of waiving inspection contingencies.